DanHarJor/GENE_UncertaintyQuantification_NeuralNetworkSurrogate/TSVV1_ACH/Questions.md

 ### Tobias
+is omega_prec about consistency checks. where you double the numerical resolution and see if the growthrate changes by a precision given by omega_prec?
+### Tobias
 Initial value solver.
 We are using the initial value solver.
 Is the growthrate recorded in the scan.log file the one at the end time of the simulation?